+You can always have your claim reviewed and re-evaluated.
+There is no charge for this process if you contact me to provide this service to you.
 It is not unusual for policyholders to ask for a review as there can be many complex issues involved in a property loss adjustment process.

-I have already accepted payment on my claim but I feel that I am entitled to more than what the insurance company paid me.
+I have already accepted payment on my claim, but I feel that I am entitled to more than what the insurance company paid me.
 Can a Public Adjuster help me in such a case?

 It will cost you nothing to contact me and allow me to review your claim to see if there are additional steps available for you to take.

-Can the contractor who is doing the work on my home negotiate my claim with the insurance company?
+Can the residential contractor who is doing the work on my home negotiate my claim with the insurance company?

-Another consideration is that a contractor who is negotiating his fee with your insurance company is likely to limit his negotiations to only those things that will result in his compensation … while you may very well be entitled to much more under your policy.
+Another consideration is that a contractor who is negotiating his fee with your insurance company is likely to limit his negotiations to only those things that will directly result in his compensation … while you may very well be entitled to much more under your policy.

-Once you understand how your policy actually works, you may find the need to meet with your insurance agent to arrange to fill in some gaps or improve your coverage to better address your expectations.
+Once you understand how your policy works, you may find the need to meet with your insurance agent to arrange to fill in some gaps or improve your coverage to better address your expectations.
 You will also learn what important steps you need to take in order to protect your rights under your policy when disaster strikes.